ETOPS7/package-json-cloud/README.md

-# ♻️ Dev dependencies wordcloud
+# ♻️ Loonshots dev dependencies wordcloud

-This React project showcases a wordcloud of dependencies and technologies used in projects.
-The wordcloud is generated from `Dependencies` and `devDependencies` sections of `package.json` files extracted from any repositories.
+This React project showcases a wordcloud of dependencies and technologies used in previous `Loonshots` projects.
+The wordcloud is generated from `Dependencies` and `devDependencies` sections of `package.json` files extracted from our `GitLab` repositories.
 ## Available Scripts

 In the project directory, you can run: